openvinotoolkit/docker_ci/configure_gpu_ubuntu20.md

 ```

 OpenVINO™ Docker images do not contain a render group for openvino non-root user because the render group does not have a strict group ID, unlike the video group.
-Choose one of the options below to set up access to GPU device from a container.
+Choose one of the options below to set up access to a GPU device from a container.

 ## 1. Configure a Host Non-Root User to Use a GPU Device from a OpenVINO Container on Ubuntu 20 Host [RECOMMENDED]